Residence permit for a parent of an unaccompanied child in Sweden

 - have arrived in Sweden without parents or any other guardian, or have been left by him or herself after arriving in Sweden

-- have been issued a temporary residence permit in Sweden as a refugee (seeking asylum after 24 November 2015) or
+- have been granted a temporary residence permit as a person eligible for subsidiary protection and applied for asylum before or by November 24, 2015 or or

 - have been granted a permanent residence based on the grounds for asylum.